shpongledsummer/atmospheric-weather-card/README.md

 <details>
 <summary><strong>Sun & Moon</strong></summary>

-The sun and moon share a single position and the card automatically swaps them based on your `sun_entity`.
-See [Colors](#color-mode) for the full picture.
+The sun and moon share a single position and the card swaps them based on your `sun_entity`.
+See [Colors](#color-mode) for the full details.
 The card also automatically generates a dynamic **sunrise and sunset effect** based on the sun's elevation, and **rotates the moon** accurately based on your Home Assistant latitude setting.

 | Option | Type | Default | Description |